scala-steward/formulation/README.md

 formulation
 ---

 _formulation_ is a EDSL (embedded domain specific language) for describing Avro records.
 Why would you like that?
 Well if you have a schema-registry which forbids to have incompatible schemas, you want to be explicit as possible to have the cognitive process being triggered to fix any incompatibility.
-While avro4s is a nice library it is too magical (through derivation) and defining custom types is a bit verbose.
+While avro4s is a nice library it is too magical (because of derivation) and defining custom types is a bit verbose.

 ## How does it look like ?